 Besides, I was also invited by Mr Alex Chang to participate in many conferences with the clients for the discussion of their legal matters.
 After the meetings with the clients I realised that there are many factors which will affect whether Alex CHANG & Co accept a particular brief, amongst them, confidence in the clients’ cause, and the clients’ ultimate satisfaction are some essential elements.

 I had a wonderful time observing Mr Chang’s ethics class conducted at the Bar Council.
 The said talk reminded me inter alia about the duty of candour in not seeking to win litigation to all costs but to assist the court in reaching the correct result and the formal language that we should use in Court.
 It had opened my eyes and I learned a lot of things that I cannot get from the classroom.
-Besides I was also invited to attend a seminar conducted by Mr Chang to the members of the Malaysian Institute of Associates (MIA) in Penang.
+Besides I was also invited to attend a seminar conducted by Mr Chang for the members of the Malaysian Institute of Associates (MIA) in Penang.

 All the quality time that I had spend together with all the fellow colleagues in the Firm were precious.
 We had lunch together, we laughed at all the ‘hilarious’ jokes celebrated Dragon Boat Festival with rice dumplings and tea… All these little gatherings made me feel like home away from home.
-Despite all the stress but everyone in Alex CHANG & Co is friendly and approachable creating a happy working environment.
+Despite all the stress , everyone in Alex CHANG & Co was friendly and approachable creating a happy working environment.

 Last but not least, my gratitude goes out to Mr Chang for his invaluable guidance and advice.
 Miss Lim Soo Zee, Mr Danien Soong, Ms Janice and Ms Chow by helping me through the ups and downs.

 My humble conclusion is that my legal attachment/ internship experience is not a waste of time but I have utilised my 4 weeks of summer vacation to the fullest.